 - the type of work that you perform

 - the number of days you’ve worked with each employer

-- the total ordinary wages paid to you
+- the total ordinary wages you've been paid for work completed

 What are service credits and how many can I earn?

-One day worked equals one service credit accrued with QLeave.
 The total number of service credits that you may earn in any financial year is 365, irrespective of the number of employers you work for.
-Each credit goes towards your QLeave record and determines when you can claim long service leave.
-You need to accrue 2,555 credits (equivalent to seven years of service) to be able to make a claim.
+You need to accrue 2,555 credits with QLeave (equivalent to seven years of service) to be able to make a claim.

 Claiming long service leave

 When you have seven years (2,555 credits) of service recorded with QLeave, you’re entitled to 6.1 weeks of long service leave paid by us.

 How much will I be paid when I take long service leave?

 There’s no set dollar amount for long service leave payments.
 We calculate the payment amount when you lodge your claim.
 It is based on your wage and the number of years you have recorded with QLeave.